 Lufthansa is working on initiatives to reduce cabin fume events on its fleet of Airbus A380s.
 The measures include alterations to the Rolls-Royce Trent 900 engines, procedural changes and better surveillance of cabin air quality.
 The airline says it has experienced an unusual number of cabin fume events on its A380 services, particularly when outbound from Singapore.
 In the events, cabin crew and passengers reported unusual odors in the cabin, but the problems did not cause health ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Lufthansa Works On A380 Cabin Fume Prevention After Incidents".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Lufthansa Works On A380 Cabin Fume Prevention After Incidents".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.